 Depending on the patient’s needs, replacing a missing tooth with a prosthetic can be a good way to help keep the entire mouth healthy.
 Having a full set of teeth, natural or not, also improves a person's smile.
 Partial removable dentures is a tooth-replacement option that can be used for only one missing tooth, in place of an implant or prosthetic.

 “Depending on the patient’s needs, replacing a missing tooth with a prosthetic can be a good way to help keep the entire mouth healthy.”

 Process of Getting Partial Dentures

 As explained by WebMD, a removable partial denture is contoured to fit snugly into the patient's mouth.
-To get this custom fit, Sedation and Implant Dentistry Irvine takes impressions of the mouth before having the denture made.
+To get this custom fit, Total Care Implant Dentistry takes impressions of the mouth before having the denture made.
 The finished product consists of pink resin and one or more prosthetic teeth.